General Requirements for Admission

 - Evidence of a strong liberal arts background, with a minimum of 18 credits in general liberal arts course work that supports graduate education in social work.

 - Graduate Record Examination (GRE) is not required but optional.
-However, the GRE is required for those applying for Graduate College teaching assistantships and fellowships, both of which are competive.

 - Prior work or volunteer experience in human services is preferred.

 - International students must submit TOEFL scores of 550 (213 computer based) or higher.

 - A BSW degree earned from a Bachelors in Social Work Program accredited by CSWE (Council on Social Work Education) within 7 years of admission to the MSW program.